 The Dean/Director shall implement and enforce the procedures described in this Plan.
-The Dean/Director shall ensure a hazard analysis is completed and maintained for department tasks, and that documentation is available to employees for review.
+The Dean/Director shall ensure that a Job Hazard Analysis (JHA) is completed and maintained for department tasks, and that documentation is available to employees for review in the office of the Environmental Safety Coordinator.